 Its screen uses an IPS LCD panel with a resolution of 1080 x 2160, the same as just about all lower-cost 18:9 aspect phones.
 Color, contrast, sharpness and brightness are solid.
 For some reason a couple of apps seem to run at 720p, but that's the software's fault, not the screen.

 Ultra-deep color is what you miss compared with a more expensive phone.
-Tones look fairly natural and well-saturated, but comparing the Huawei P Smart with the 'DCI P3' cinema mode of the recently reviewed HTC U11 Plus, the more expensive HTC's screen is richer still.
+Tones look fairly natural and well-saturated, but comparing the Huawei P Smart with the 'DCI P3' cinema mode of the HTC U11 Plus, the more expensive HTC's screen is richer still.

 You can't fiddle with the Huawei P Smart's saturation or contrast, but there is a color temperature control.
 Different eyes will prefer different tweaks.
 We quite like the phone with a slight warm skew.